How I’d use £35 a week to build passive income streams

 Click here to claim your free copy of this special investing report now!

-Christopher Ruane has no position in any of the shares mentioned.
-The Motley Fool UK has recommended Tesco.
+Christopher Ruane owns shares in British American Tobacco and ExxonMobil.
+The Motley Fool UK has recommended British American Tobacco and Tesco.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.